Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Introduction

 \section{Introduction}

-Adversarial reprogramming allows repurposing a machine-learning model to perform a chosen task.
-In particular, a model trained to recognize certain classes of samples from a \textit{source} domain (\eg, \imagenet objects) can be reprogrammed to classify samples belonging to a different, \textit{target} domain (\eg, MNIST handwritten digits).
+Adversarial reprogramming is a technique that repurposes a machine learning model, originally trained for a task, to perform a different chosen task, without retraining or fine-tuning it.
+This technique optimizes an adversarial perturbation (\textit{adversarial program}) that can be applied to the model's inputs to make the model perform the chosen task.
+For example, a model trained to recognize certain classes of samples from a \textit{source} domain (\eg, \imagenet objects) can be reprogrammed to classify samples belonging to a different, \textit{target} domain (\eg, MNIST handwritten digits).
 To this end, one should first establish a mapping function between the class labels of the source domain and those of the target domain (\eg, the handwritten digit ``0'' can be associated to the \imagenet class ``tench'', the handwritten digit ``1'' to the \imagenet class ``goldfish'', etc.).
-Once such a class mapping is established, the target-domain samples are modified to embed an \textit{adversarial program}, \ie, a universal adversarial perturbation, equal for all the target-domain samples, and optimized against the target model to have such samples assigned to the desired source-domain classes.
+Once such a class mapping is established, all the target-domain samples are modified to embed the adversarial program, \ie, an adversarial perturbation equal for all the samples (\textit{universal}) optimized against the target model to have the samples of the target domain assigned to the desired source-domain classes.
 An example of adversarial program for reprogramming an \imagenet model to classify handwritten digits is shown in Fig.~\ref{fig:repr-success-and-failure} (\textit{top}).
-In this case, the adversarial program consists of a frame surrounding the input image, but such programs, as well as other adversarial perturbations, can also be optimized to be superimposed on the input images.
+In this case, the adversarial program consists of a frame surrounding the input image, but such programs, as well as other adversarial perturbations, can also be optimized to be superimposed on the input samples.
+While reprogramming was initially proposed for images, its application on other domains, such as text~\cite{neekhara2019adversarial} and audio~\cite{yen2021study} classification, is also possible.
+Additionally, reprogramming was also shown to be useful for repurposing models across different domains~\cite{yang2021voice2series,neekhara21-arxiv}.
+For example the authors of~\cite{neekhara21-arxiv} have shown that a model trained to perform classification on the ImageNet dataset can be reprogrammed to perform sentiment analysis and topic classification.